brunoproenca03/ESTEnsina/README.md

 # ESTEnsina

 ## Overview
 ESTEnsina is a Training Center Management System that provides an efficient way to manage courses, user enrollments, and overall administration of a training institute.
-It features implementations using **JavaServer Pages (JSP)** and **PHP**, allowing for a dynamic and comprehensive educational platform.
+It features implementations using JSP and PHP, allowing for a dynamic and comprehensive educational platform.

 ## Features
 - **Course Management**: